kennethdean2010/tutorials/HOW-TO-software-packaging/README.md

 ###Download Firefox

 Download and install the latest version of [Firefox](https://www.mozilla.org/firefox/new/?scene=2) onto your system.
-Since this will be the version contained in our finished package, it's good practice to keep the original media around for archival purposes.
+Since this will be the version contained in our finished package, it's a good practice to move the original disk image to the `template` directory for safekeeping.

 ###build-info.plist